ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `y` | Variable to write resulting Y coordinate |
 | `20` | Shade variation parameter that defines a possible colors deviation from the specified picture |

 The function returns value of an error code.
-If any error happens the zero value will be returned.
+If any error happens, the zero value is returned.
 Otherwise, the non zero value is returned.

 `_ImageSearch` function performs searching of the specified picture in entire screen.
 ImageSearch library provides second function with `_ImageSearchArea` name.
 It allows to search a picture in the specified region of a screen.
 This is a code snippet of calling `_ImageSearchArea` function instead of the `_ImageSearch` one in the `Search.au3` script:
 ```AutoIt